-A: YES.
-While the organization may not be able to "improve" on the consent that came with the individual's original provision of his number to the organization, circulating this message now could help for messages that the organization sends
+- Q: Can we send this kind of specific consent message to members who have already provided the organization with their cell phone numbers? - A: YES.
+While the organization may not be able to "improve" on the consent that came with the individual's original provision of his number to the organization, circulating this message now could help for messages that the organization sends in the future.
+The message could be provided in any of the following ways:

-• A regular newsletter or other publication to members and supporters; or • A privacy policy on the organization's website, and alerting members and
+- A letter or text message sent to all members and supporters; - A regular newsletter or other publication to members and supporters; or - A privacy policy on the organization's website, and alerting members and supporters to the new or updated privacy policy